It is possible to use less water in your yard and still safeguard your property from wildfires.

 - Trim tree branches to more than 6-10 feet above structures.
 Trim canopies so they do not touch.

-- For more information on fire safety, see the Fire Safety section of our Instructional Videos page.
+- For more information on fire safety, see our fire safety videos.

 Preserve & maintain your yard